 The Rotating Shelter and Warming Center have both been extended through the end of May (although Rotation has been staying at Cass for the last four weeks).
 We have had 100 people in the Thomasson Building, 100 at Scott and 100 more in apartment buildings each night.
 We anticipate that the numbers will continue to climb.

 We have been working feverishly to assist people who have recently lost their jobs in addition to those we normally serve.
 If you know of someone needing food, we will bring groceries to their front porch for free.
 See the instructions below.

 As you probably know, our largest fundraiser, the Annual Dinner, has been postponed indefinitely.
 Countless individuals have responded to our call for donations to secure the Kim’s Cares matching gift that was intended to be used during the “ask” of the evening.
-You can still contribute by donating below.
+You can still contribute by using the “donate” button above.

 Lastly, people have been generous with material donations.
 As we ride out the crisis, the agency will continue to require gloves, face masks, hand sanitizer, liquid soap, laundry soap, and bleach.
 All donations should be dropped off at the World Building (11745 Rosa Parks) rather than any other facility.

 We urge you to be safe…. to monitor the CDC for updates (https://www.cdc.gov/coronavirus/2019-ncov/index.html) and to consider how you might encourage others during this difficult time.